Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 Coroutines follow a principle of
-**structured concurrency** which means that new coroutines can be only launched in a specific [CoroutineScope] which delimits the life-time of the coroutine.
+**structured concurrency** which means that new coroutines can be only launched in a specific [CoroutineScope] which delimits the lifetime of the coroutine.
 The above example shows that [runBlocking] establishes the corresponding scope and that is why the previous example waits until `World!` is printed after a second's delay and only then exits.

 In the real application, you will be launching a lot of coroutines.
 Structured concurrency ensures that they are not